 I am writing a series of essays on Shinto, supported by people through Patreon.
 If you pledge to support the Patreon, you get each essay as it is completed, and if you make a higher pledge, you get some input into what the essays are about.
-Each essay is between five and six thousand words long, and those I have written so far are as listed below.
+Each essay is between five and eight thousand words long, and those I have written so far are as listed below.

 - What is Shinto?
 (October 2016)